eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/dataset/index.md

     If the remote file resource is used in more than one dataset, the other datasets are also affected by this command.

-!!! warning
+!!!
+Note

      The content of the uploaded file is not tested, so uploading a JSON file to an XML dataset will result in errors.

 !!! note